IBM/flow-bench/README.md

 ```

 ### Approach

-Details on the to generate flows and the evaluation results on  the tests suite can be found in Section 3 and Section 4 of the [paper](./flow_bench_arxiv.pdf) respectively.
+For details on the approach to generate flows and the evaluation results on the tests suite refer to Sections 3 Section 4 of the [paper](./flow_bench_arxiv.pdf), respectively.

 ### Videos